-In FY23, a Group Remuneration Policy was implemented, which sets out the framework and principles which underpin how we manage remuneration.
+The Group Remuneration Policy sets out the framework and principles which underpin how we manage remuneration.
 To achieve our vision of being the leading provider of best-in-class healthcare imaging software, the Group has a 'pay for performance' philosophy.